A Print Medium For Hospitals

 The pilot program revealed the strengths of the Healing Art Cart program, as well as areas that could be improved upon.
 While I set about updating protocols and investigating design/manufacture options for the cart, I also spoke with several hospitals and other facilities who were interested in the program to learn about their specific needs.

 Aside from the updates I am making to the system of sample prints used to show patients image options, the main development focus is on the cart itself.
-A sturdier, quieter, more streamlined product is needed to make this program viable.
+A sturdier, quieter and more streamlined product will allow the program to run smoothly in a wide variety of medical units.
 Due to the feedback that some facilities desire larger prints, while others only have room for smaller prints, it may also be necessary to develop multiple iterations of the cart to accommodate various print sizes.

 Quiet.
 Simple.
 Beautiful.